 The queen conch (Strombus gigas or Lobatus gigas), quintessential to the Turks and Caicos and our culture, is of concern to many environmental and marine conservation groups.
 It is undeniable that wild conch populations have seen significant decline, and it is now very uncommon to spot the giant mollusk at any easily-accessible coastal area or beach.
 Some critics have suggested a far stricter conch fishing season and perhaps limits, yet such actions have not been taken.

-Proposed ideas are that the best and most practical way to raise conch populations in the wild are to release strategically release fertilized conch eggs, larva, or post-larva stage conch at locations in the channels in between cays and channels in the Caicos islands, where, if timed right with the tides, there could be efficient distribution over the natural conch habitats in the
+Proposed ideas are that the best and most practical way to raise conch populations in the wild are to strategically release fertilized conch eggs, larva, or post-larva stage conch at locations in the channels between some of the cays and in the Caicos islands, where, if timed right with the tides, there could be efficient distribution over the natural conch habitats in the Caicos Banks.

-The Turks and Caicos is a haven for a wide array of birds, and with the exception of some habitat loss, there isn’t as widespread a threat to birdlife as is the case with other flora and fauna.
+The Turks and Caicos is a haven for a wide array of birds, and except for some habitat loss, there isn’t as widespread a threat to birdlife as is the case with other flora and fauna.
 Poaching and hunting of birds rarely if ever occurs.

 One of the greatest problems effecting the environment in the Turks and Caicos is not the lack of legal protections, yet rather the lack of enforcement of the law.
 Departments in the government tasked with monitoring and enforcement largely ignore the violations with the greatest impact.